 - 5. Get social and reap the rewards

 1. How can social media help my construction business?

 Building trust and awareness are the two biggest ways social media can help your trade business grow.
-With 81% of consumers doing their research online first, having a strong online presence is the best way to make sure you’re not losing to competitors.
+With many consumers doing their research online, having a strong digital presence is the best way to make sure you’re not losing work to competitors.

 Here’s where social media fits in:

 - Increase awareness– people are more likely to remember your company over others, and will therefore consider choosing you for their next building or construction project.

 - Address issues quickly – by keeping in touch with your customers, you can understand common issues that might arise and how your business can address them.